bcomnes/top-bun/README.md

 ```

 - `html` pages are named `page.html` inside an associated page folder.
 - `html` pages are the simplest page type in `domstack`.
 They let you build with raw html for when you don't want that page to have access to markdown features.
-Some pages are better off with just raw `html`.
+Some pages are better off with just raw `html`, and the rules with building `html` in a real `html` file are much more flexible than inside of a `md` file.
 - `html` page variables can only be set in a `page.vars.js` file inside the page directory.
 - `html` pages support [handlebars][hb] template placeholders.
 - You can disable `html` page [handlebars][hb] processing by setting the `handlebars` variable to `false`.